KkevinLi/PDS-Twitter/README.md

 Fwitter is a remake of Twitter using the Python programming language and the Flask Framework.
 Database is a directory used for storing all the users info and tweets.
 There are a bunch of files in the Database directory that can be removed for a fresh start.
 Register a new user to begin.
-Else Email: s@g   password: "abc" is already usable for testing After Flask is installed, the program can be run using webInterface.py.
+Else Email: s@g   password: "a" is already usable for testing After Flask is installed, the program can be run using webInterface.py.
 	(Debug Mode is left on intentionally and secret key is not random for easier testing)

-# Fwitter Features
+## Fwitter Features

 		- Logging and Registering: For each user create a txt with the user's Name, email and password
 		- Logout : All session variables are cleared upon visiting this page.